skyscrapers/terraform-loadbalancers/elb_no_ssl_no_s3logs/README.md

 # elb_ssl terraform module
-this module sets up an ELB with listeners for normal traffic and ssl traffic.
+this module sets up an ELB with listeners for normal traffic

 ## Generated resources
 - elb